mpievolbio-scicomp/cancer_sim/README.md

-The remaining output files are serialized versions ("pickles") of the tumour geometry as a 2D matrix (`mtx.p`), the death list (`death_list.p`), and the mutation list (list of tuples listing the parent and the mutation ID of each tumour cell, `mut_container.p`).
+The remaining output files are serialized versions ("pickles") of the tumour geometry as a 2D matrix (`mtx.p`), the death list (`death_list.p`), and the mutation list (list of tuples listing the cancer cell index and the mutation ID of each tumour cell, `mut_container.p`).

 ### Example notebook